priviere/PPBstats/README.md

 If you update the code, you can refer to
 [the issues](https://github.com/priviere/shinemas2R/issues)
-and do it in on the [branch v0.10.1](https://github.com/priviere/PPBstats/tree/v0.10.1) so that the master branch remains unchanged for tests.
+and do it in on another branch.
 Anyhow, send me an email if you wish to participate in order to coordinate our efforts!